danielwestermann/ThePostgreSQLGame/Readme.md

 user23 is allowed to connect to database "db6".
 The password for user24 can be retrieved as follows:
 - run an explain analyze of a select * against the only user defined table asking for values of the second column which match '%22df63d33%'.
-- The password for user24 is the operator in the index condition
+- The password for user24 is the value of "Rows Removed by Filter"

 ### Level 24 -> Level 25